Tom McFadden on the news – BooYah!

 You can also find lots more of his music on his personal website.

-Here’s the first attempt of a sing-along Biology song, for end-product inhibition of metabolic pathways, based on Green Day’s “Good Riddance (Time Of Your Life)“.
-I cannot sing, so there are no vocals!
+A sing-along-a-Biology song, for end-product inhibition of metabolic pathways, based on Green Day’s “Good Riddance (Time Of Your Life)“.
+Put the audio track on and sing along, karaoke-style.

 I love this song.
 “There are seven things it needs to survive”: